Nevada's Biomedical Research Center

 - The In Vivo Imaging Core allows in vivo real time imaging of mice, rats and guinea pigs utilizing different technologies.
 Sequential imaging is standard, allowing the test subject to be its own control.

 - The Nevada Proteomics Center offers mass spectral and electrophoretic proteomic analysis.
+Please see our current Request for Proposals for NV INBRE Proteomics Service Awards.

 What Does INBRE Do?